 That includes keeping a pulse on the sentiments of your customers, as well as their opinions.

 Keep up-to-date with relevant trends through social media hashtags, magazines, journals, or your industry’s leading newsletters.
-Don’t forget, to keep up with all the latest news and tips on how to better market your brand, subscribe to my newsletter.

 4. Build Authority